LIST OF ISSUES

 During the 2019 session, Blake introduced HB2326.
 Presently, Kansas has an issue with some of our reciprocity agreements with other states regarding our conceal carry licenses.
 This bill will fix those reciprocity issues and while this bill was being carried on the House floor an amendment was added to it.
 The amendment will allow 18, 19, and 20 year old's to receive training and obtain their conceal carry permits.
 Currently, Kansas law allows 18, 19, and 20 year old's to open carry, but not conceal carry.
 HB2326 passed the House with a vote of 83-41 and is waiting to be worked in the Senate.

 During the 2016 legislative session, Blake co-sponsored transparency legislation.
-Currently, people can listen to floor debates live, but not committee hearings.
-For the first time in 2017, legislative committee hearings will be live streamed over the internet.
+People could only listen to floor debates live, but not committee hearings.
+For the first time in 2017, legislative committee hearings began live streaming over the internet.

 All of our children deserve a quality education.
 Kansas invests half of the state general fund each year in our schools, so they have the ability to provide a quality education to Kansas students.
 At the same time, it is irresponsible to merely focus on funding levels without any discussion of how funds are spent or student outcomes are achieved.
 Blake's goal in Topeka will be to ensure more of those education dollars are spent in the classroom – reducing waste and improving results for our children.
 Blake knows we must re-establish the control of our school system at the local level – with parents, teachers, and administrators working together to provide the best solutions for our communities.
 Kansas is too diverse to implement a one-size-fits-all approach, and the solution is to put the control back into the hands of parents and local school boards.
 During Blake's tenure in office, a majority of the debate in the state house has been over K-12 education.
 Blake is committed to finding solutions to this challenging issue that arises every year in the legislature.